-The Philippines has long been a hotbed for human rights advocacy – from the dictatorial “constitutional autocracy” of former President Ferdinand Edralin Marcos, to the decidedly oligarchic tendencies of former President Corazon Cojuangco Aquino, the blatant corruption rife during the era of former President Gloria Macapagal-Arroyo to the present-day strongman rule of President Rodrigo Roa Duterte and its disregard for drugs.
+The Philippines has long been a hotbed for human rights advocacy – from the dictatorial “constitutional autocracy” of former President Ferdinand Edralin Marcos, to the decidedly oligarchic tendencies of former President Corazon Cojuangco Aquino, the blatant corruption rife during the era of former President Gloria Macapagal-Arroyo to the present-day strongman rule of President Rodrigo Roa Duterte and his drug war.

-Governments have enshrined the conditions that ensure the conditions of widespread and gross inequality and the consolidation of social, political, and economic power among the hands of a very small, yet very extremely powerful elite – and the seeming backwardness and chaos that ensues throughout Philippine society is a symptom of this structural injustice.
+The present conditions of widespread and gross inequality and the consolidation of social, political, and economic power among the hands of a very small, yet very extremely powerful elite – and the seeming backwardness and chaos that ensues throughout Philippine society is a symptom of ongoing structural injustice.

-Fortunately, the Philippines’ tradition of resistance in the form of advocacy has always been one of its strong suits – we have compiled a thorough and updated list of human rights organizations in the Philippines that seek to change things, one at a time, and in small increments, and discuss what it is they actually do, as well as their advocacies, and most importantly, what YOU can do to help them: whether through volunteering, employment, or anything else in between.
+Fortunately, the Philippines’ tradition of resistance in the form of advocacy has always been one of its strong suits – we have compiled a thorough list of human rights organizations in the Philippines that seek to change things, one at a time, and discuss what it is they actually do, as well as their advocacies, and most importantly, what YOU can do to help them: whether through volunteering, employment, or anything else in between.

 Amnesty International Philippines (AI)